HMRC record keeping for the self-employed: what to keep and for how long

 How long do you need to keep records?

-The standard rule for self-employed people is five years after the 31 January self-assessment filing deadline for the relevant tax year.
-So for the 2024/25 tax year (filed by 31 January 2026), you must keep records until at least 31 January 2031.
+Generally, keep records for five years after the 31 January self-assessment filing deadline for the relevant tax year.
+For the 2024/25 tax year (filed by 31 January 2026), hold onto records until at least 31 January 2031.

-However, HMRC and most accountants recommend keeping records for six years as a safer margin, especially if you file late or have any complex entries.
+However, HMRC and many accountants suggest keeping records for six years to be prudent, especially if you file late or have complex entries.

-- If you file your return more than four years late, you must keep records for 15 months after you file
+- If you file your return over four years late, retain records for 15 months after filing

-- If HMRC opens a fraud enquiry, records can be required for longer still
+- If HMRC opens a fraud enquiry, you might need to keep records longer

 VAT records

-VAT records must be kept for six years — slightly longer than the basic income tax requirement.
-Under Making Tax Digital for VAT, these must also be kept digitally.
+VAT records need to be kept for six years, longer than the basic income tax requirement.
+Under Making Tax Digital for VAT, they must also be kept digitally.

 Do you have to keep digital records?

-From April 2026, self-employed people earning over £50,000 must also keep digital records under Making Tax Digital for Income Tax.
-Paper records and transcribed spreadsheets will not be sufficient.
+From April 2026, self-employed individuals earning over £50,000 must keep digital records under Making Tax Digital for Income Tax.
+Paper records and spreadsheets won't be adequate.
 From April 2027, the threshold drops to £30,000.

-Even if you are below these thresholds, keeping digital records is good practice.
-A digital receipt stored in your phone is much easier to find during an enquiry than a faded paper one jammed behind the van seat.
+Even if below these thresholds, digital records are advisable.
+A digital receipt on your phone is easier to locate than a faded paper one behind the van seat.

 What counts as an adequate record?

-HMRC does not require a specific format.
-What matters is that you can show where your income came from and what you spent on the business.
-A scanned receipt stored in a folder on your phone counts.
-A spreadsheet with all your income and expenditure entries counts.
-What does not count is a vague memory of what you roughly spent.
+HMRC doesn't require a specific format.
+What matters is showing your income sources and business expenses.
+A scanned receipt on your phone counts.
+A spreadsheet listing all income and expenditure entries counts.
+A vague memory of spending does not.

-For cash transactions specifically, HMRC expects a contemporaneous record — meaning you wrote it down at the time, not months later.
-A simple cash book (even a notes app on your phone) works.
+For cash transactions, HMRC expects a contemporaneous record, meaning you noted it at the time, not months later.
+A simple cash book or a notes app on your phone works.

 What happens if your records are inadequate?

-If HMRC opens an enquiry and finds your records are incomplete or missing, they can:
+If HMRC opens an enquiry and finds incomplete or missing records, they can:

 Invoice your customers in 30 seconds